awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
 For more information, go to [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

-When you specify the Amazon S3 bucket that you want CloudFront to get objects from, in general, use the following format:
+When you specify the Amazon S3 bucket that you want CloudFront to get objects from, we recommend that you use the following format to access the bucket:

+`bucket-name.s3.region.amazonaws.com`

+Another option might be to use the following more general format, but be aware that this format doesn't work for Regions launched in 2019 or later:

 `bucket-name.s3.amazonaws.com`

-If your bucket is in the US Standard region and you want Amazon S3 to route requests to a facility in Northern Virginia, use the following format:

-`bucket-name.s3-external-1.amazonaws.com`

 When you specify the bucket name in this format, you can use the following CloudFront features:
 + Configure CloudFront to communicate with your Amazon S3 bucket using SSL\.
 For more information, see [Using HTTPS with CloudFront](using-https.md)\.